B36 Tórshavn: Players sold abroad

 Normally Faroese players who move abroad to play football are youngsters who join foreign clubs as academy players, but recently B36 Tórshavn has sold two senior players to norwegian football teams.
 In 2018 the Faroese international defender Odmar Færø was sold to Hamarkameratene, where he played one season.
 He then returned to Faroese league to play for KÍ Klaksvík.
 Likewise, the former Faroe Islands national under-21 football team player Meinhard Olsen was sold to Kristiansund BK in 2018.
 After a short spell with B36 in 2020 he again went abroad, and is now playing with Mjøndalen IF Fotball in Norway.
 In June 2019, he made his debut on the Faroe Islands national football team in a match against Spain.

 In 2022 Martin Agnarsson was sold to the danish Superliga team Viborg FF, after the teams had met in UEFA Europa Conference League.
-Martin is currently a regular player on Faroe Islands national under-21 football team.
-In November 2022 he had his debut on the Faroe Islands national football team in a friendly against Kosovo.
+Martin is a regular player on Faroe Islands national football team, having his debut in November 2022 in a friendly against Kosovo.
+He is currently playing for Mjällby AIF in the Swedish top tier.

 International players

 B36 Tórshavn regularly delivers players to Faroese National Team.
-In 2024, Andrass Johansen, Hannes Agnarsson, Jann Benjaminsen and Magnus Egilsson were called up for the matches against Liechtenstein and Denmark.
-A current player on The Faroese U21 National Team is Gutti Dahl Olsen.
+In 2026, Heini Vatnsdal and Silas Eyðsteinsson were called up for the team.
+Current players on The Faroese U21 National Team are Jógvan Gullfoss and Dávid B. Andreassen.

 In 2023 Taufee Skandari made his debut for Afghanistan.
 This was the first time ever, that a non-Faroese player in the Faroese league has been selected to a national team.
 He had his debut in a match against Kyrgyzstan in the 2023 CAFA Nations Cup.

-Former international players in the current team are: Heini Vatnsdal, Bogi Reinert Petersen, Pætur Petersen and Eli Nielsen.
+Former international players in the current team are: Pætur Petersen, Bogi Reinert Petersen and Hannes Agnarsson.

-Eli Nielsen, Hannes Agnarsson, Benjamin Heinesen, Bergur Poulsen, Pætur Petersen, Ragnar Samuelsen, Símun Sólheim and Silas Eyðsteinsson have all played on The Faroese U21 National Team.
+Hannes Agnarsson, Bogi Reinert Petersen, Bergur Poulsen, Dávid B. Andreasen, Ragnar Samuelsen, Símun Sólheim and Silas Eyðsteinsson have all played on The Faroese U21 National Team.